CodePint/BinaryTree/README.md

 `bundle exec ruby spec/binary_tree_spec.rb --name /"5. find_all"/`

 At this point, you will have the beginnings of a perfectly usable binary search tree.
-However, there will be by now quite a bit of repititon between some of your methods.
+However, there will be by now quite a bit of repetiton between some of your methods.
 In each case, we'll be navigating the tree, searching for nodes; but what we'll _do_ with each method will vary slightly.
 This is the purpose of using code blocks- we want to separate _how_ we step over the tree structure, from _what to do_ with each node we find.

 You might have found that you are even cut + pasting your code from method to method, since they all have something in common: you had to code _how_ to navigate around your tree; the only difference was _what_ you did differently each time.